The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Abstract

 \section{Abstract}

 We present the results of the ``Cosmogrid'' cosmological $N$-body simulation suites based on the concordance LCDM model.
 The Cosmogrid simulation was performed in a 30Mpc box with $2048^3$ particles.
 The mass of each particle is $1.28 \times 10^5 M_{\odot}$, which is sufficient to resolve ultra-faint dwarfs.
-We found that the halo mass function shows good agreement with the \citet{Sheth1999} fitting function down to $\sim 10^7 M_{\odot}$.
+We found that the halo mass function shows good agreement with the Sheth \& Tormen fitting function down to $\sim 10^7 M_{\odot}$.
 We have analyzed the spherically averaged density profiles of the three most massive halos which are of galaxy group size and contain at least 170 million particles.
 The slopes of these density profiles become shallower than $-1$ at the inner most radius.
 We also find a clear correlation of halo concentration with mass.
-The mass dependence of the concentration parameter cannot be expressed by a single power law, however a simple model based on the Press-Schechter theory gives reasonable agreement with this dependence.
+The mass dependence of the concentration parameter cannot be expressed by a single power law, however a simple model based on the Press$-$Schechter theory proposed by Navarro et al. gives reasonable agreement with this dependence.
 The spin parameter does not show a correlation with the halo mass.
 The probability distribution functions for both concentration and spin are well fitted by the log-normal distribution for halos with the masses larger than $\sim 10^8 M_{\odot}$.
+The subhalo abundance depends on the halo mass.
+Galaxy-sized halos have 50\% more subhalos than $\sim 10^{11} M_{\odot}$ halos have.

 \keywords{ cosmology: theory ---galaxies: dwarf ---methods: numerical ---dark matter}